Where is the next Community Games taking place?

-“The Sutton Games will be taking place at Wyndley Leisure Centre, on the running track and the inner field.
-Access us via the path that runs up from the car park to the main building.
+“The next Community Games will be taking place in Lichfield, on September the 18th and 19th.
 If you see me please come and say hello.”

 What time is everything happening?

-“This year’s Sutton Games will take place between 12pm and 5pm on Saturday 10th and Sunday 11th July.
-Different activities will be happening at different times.”
+“The Lichfield Games will take place between 12pm and 5pm with different activities happening at different times.”

 Do you just watch the sports and activities, or can you get involved?